Brett-Tanner/Journal/2024/Jan_24.md

   - [] Tests
   - [] Write the pundit models
 - [] Extract common guide generation code into Lesson parent class
+- [] consider using a tempfile for images uploaded just for PDF creation instead of ActiveStorage

 #### Files